Cyber-Syntax/cyber-syntax.github.io/dev/git/git-troubleshoots.md

 ---

 <!-- TOC -->

-## Updates were rejected because the remote contains work that you do not have locally.
+## Updates were rejected because the remote contains work that you do not have locally

 ```git
 git pull --rebase # ofcourse backup before do